INL/BlackLab/site/docs/server/rest-api/corpus/parse-pattern/get.md

 ## Notes

-- it is in theory possible to create a JSON query structure that cannot be (re-)serialized to Corpus Query Language, although structures from parsing CorpusQL can always be reserialized of course.
+- it is in theory possible to create a JSON query structure that cannot be (re-)serialized to BlackLab Corpus Query Language, although structures from parsing CorpusQL can always be reserialized of course.
 Should serialization fail, the `corpusql` key will be missing from the response and the `corpusql-error` key will indicate why the pattern couldn't be serialized.

 ## JSON query structure